-Planet Aid makes it easy to keep textiles out of landfills by placing our signature yellow boxes in convenient locations.
+In 2019, Planet Aid collected over 99 million pounds of textiles.
+Planet Aid makes it easy to keep textiles out of landfills by placing our signature yellow bins in convenient locations.
 Every pound of clothing collected by Planet Aid translates directly into significant environmental benefits.
-In 2019, Planet Aid collected over 99,970,000 pounds of textiles.

 Reduction of Greenhouse Gases

-Perhaps the most important impact has to do with stopping the acceleration of climate change.
-The greenhouse effect, as it is sometimes called, is associated with increasing amounts of CO2 released into the atmosphere.
+A contributor to accelerated climate change, the greenhouse effect is associated with increasing amounts of CO2 released into the atmosphere.
 We normally think of CO2 as coming from our car’s tailpipe or an industrial smokestack.
-However, when solid waste such as textiles are buried in landfills they release greenhouse gases as they decompose, including methane, a particularly destructive substance.
-Similarly, at the other end of the clothing life-cycle spectrum, the production of textile fibers and the manufacture of cloth burns considerable quantities of fuel that releases CO2 into the atmosphere.
+However, when solid waste such as textiles is buried in landfills, they release greenhouse gases as they decompose, including methane, a particularly destructive substance.
+At the other end of the clothing life-cycle spectrum, the production of textile fibers and the manufacture of cloth burns considerable quantities of fuel that releases CO2 into the atmosphere.

 By facilitating the reuse of clothing, Planet Aid reduces the need for growing more cotton (the most commonly grown source of textile fiber) or other materials to produce the fabric for making new garments.
 Given that approximately 0.02 pounds of pesticides are used to produce one pound of new clothes, Planet Aid has protected waterways from millions of pounds of insecticides.
 These insecticides include some of the most hazardous nerve agents on the planet, namely aldicarb, parathion, and methamidophos.

 Cleaner Water, Less Water

-Speaking of waterways, according to the World Bank, 17-20 percent of industrial water pollution is due to textile dyeing and treatment.
-In addition, the production of fabric consumes a surprising quantity of fresh water.
+According to the World Bank, 17-20 percent of industrial water pollution is due to textile dyeing and treatment.
+In addition, the production of fabric uses immense quantities of freshwater.
 One T-shirt, for example, consumes about 700 gallons of water.
-The 90 million pounds of clothing Planet Aid collected thus helped save about 130 billion gallons of clean water.
+The roughly 90 million pounds of clothing Planet Aid collects annually saves about 130 billion gallons of clean water.
 Put into perspective, Americans drink 8.4 billion gallons of bottled water per year.

 Reducing the Burden on Municipalities